Killing of Elza Kungayeva

 On March 27, 2000, Elza Kungayeva was forcibly taken from her home in Chechnya, abused and murdered.
 On February 28, 2001, the Rostov District Military Court began the trial of Col. Yuri Budanov for Kungayeva's murder.
-It was one of the first cases in which Russian authorities promptly and publicly acknowledged a war crime perpetrated by Russian federal forces against civilians in Chechnya.
+It was one of the first cases in which Russian authorities promptly and publicly acknowledged a war crime perpetrated by Russian forces against civilians in Chechnya.

 Overview

 On the night of March 26–27 at about 1 a.m., the commander of division 13206 Colonel Y.D.
 Budanov arrived in the village of Tangi-Chu in the Urus-Martan district of the Chechen Republic on armored personnel carrier (APC) no. 391 together with servicemen Sergeant Grigoriev, Sergeant Li-En-Shou, and Private Yegorov.
 On the orders of Col. Budanov, his subordinates forcibly took citizen Elza Kungayeva from house no.7 on Zarechni Lane and drove her to the division's encampment on the APC.
 Around 3 a.m.
 Budanov strangled Kungayeva in trailer 131 that was allegedly Budanov's quarters.
 On the orders of Col. Budanov, Pvt.
 Yegorov, Sgt.
 Li-En-Shou and Sgt.
 Grigoriev took the body of Kungayeva and buried her in a forested area near the encampment.
 Around 10 a.m. on March 28, 2000, Kungayeva's body was exhumed.

 A forensic medical report, a copy of which was obtained by Human Rights Watch (HRW), cited a military procurator's report that on March 27 at 1 a.m., Budanov took Elza Kungayeva, a civilian, from her home in Tangi-Chu and brought her to a military encampment.
 The forensic examiner concluded that Kungayeva was beaten with a hard object, and strangled at about 3 a.m.
 The report cited marks on her neck, the condition of her blood vessels, the tone of her skin, and the condition of her lungs.
 It found that other injuries such as bruising found on her face, her neck, her right eye, and her left breast were inflicted by a blow with a "blunt, hard object of limited surface," which occurred approximately one hour before her death.

 Russian military authorities first publicly accused Budanov of murdering Kungayeva, torturing and subsequently indicted him only on charges of murder, kidnapping, and abuse of office, in which he was accused of using torture.